Restaurant infested with cockroaches and rats continued to serve food

-A RESTAURANT infested with cockroaches and rats posed “a serious risk to public health” and continued to serve food despite the horrific conditions.
+A RESTAURANT infested with cockroaches and rats posed “a serious risk to public health” and continued to serve food despite its horrific conditions.

 There were also maggots rotting in the kitchen at Jewel Balti on Newport’s Chepstow Road, Tom Roberts, prosecuting, said.